GuillaumeFavelier/scripts/README.md

 # `zscripts`

-`zscripts` is a set of `zsh` scripts designed for linux Arch users.
+`zscripts` is a set of `zsh` scripts designed for Arch Linux users.

 Depending on the script you want to use, you must install some dependencies too:
 - update